Management of hypertension: Blood pressure target

-For most people, recommendations are to reduce blood pressure to less than or equal to somewhere between 140/90 mmHg and 160/100 mmHg.
-In general, for people with elevated blood pressure, attempting to achieve lower levels of blood pressure than the recommended 140/90 mmHg will create more harm than benefits, in particular for older people.
+Targeting a systolic blood pressure below 120 mmHg compared to 140 mmHg results in a reduced number of cardiovascular events and improves all cause mortality.
+Naturally, a more aggressive target comes with the cost of more adverse events, but overall there is a clear benefit.

+For patients ≥65 years of age, who are more prone to side effects, current guidelines recommend a systolic blood pressure target of 130-139 mmHg if tolerated.

 In those with diabetes or kidney disease, some recommend levels below 120/80 mmHg; however, evidence does not support these lower levels.

 The benefit of medications is related to a person's cardiac disease risk.
 Evidence for medications in those with mild hypertension (between 140/90 mmHg and 160/100 mmHg) and no other health problems is less clear, with some reviews finding no benefit and other reviews finding benefit.
-A 2012 Cochrane review found that medications for mild hypertension did not reduce the risk of death, stroke, or cardiovascular disease, but did cause side effects in 1 of every 12 people.
+A 2025 Cochrane review found that medications for mild hypertension did not reduce the risk of death, stroke, or cardiovascular disease, but did cause side effects in 1 of every 12 people.
 A second review that looked at higher-risk people (mostly diabetics whose blood pressure was difficult to control) found the medication prevented stroke for 1 in 223 and death for 1 in 110 who took it.
 If there are benefits to treating people with mild hypertension, they appear to occur primarily among those at highest risk, though all groups experience side effects at a similar rate (1 in 12).
 Medications are not recommended for people with prehypertension or high normal blood pressure.

 If the blood pressure goal is not met, a change in treatment should be made as therapeutic inertia is a clear impediment to blood pressure control.